Contraception Counseling in Ocala, FL

 Birth Control Pills

-Birth control pills are a form of oral contraception that generally contain two hormones, estrogen and progestin, and are taken daily to prevent a woman’s ovaries from releasing eggs.
+Birth control pills are a form of oral contraception that either contain both estrogen and progestin, or solely progestin (progestin-only pills are often used for women who are breastfeeding).
+These pills are taken daily to prevent a woman’s ovaries from releasing eggs.
 They also help to prevent pregnancy by causing the cervical mucus to thicken, which blocks sperm from fertilizing an egg.
-Birth control pills are safe, effective, and convenient, though they may be less effective for women who are overweight.
-Additionally, vomiting and/or diarrhea may keep the pill from working properly to prevent pregnancy.
-If a woman is concerned about this, a backup method of birth control should be used.
+Birth control pills are safe, effective, and convenient.

 Birth Control Patch